VectorChat/chunking_subnet/README.md

 Learn more about our project at [vectorchat.ai](https://vectorchat.ai)

-## Advancing the Cutting-Edge
+## Leading The Way

-### *From the outset, this subnet will feature the most intelligent chunking algorithm publicly available!*
+### *Even from the outset, this subnet will feature the most cutting-edge solutions:*

 *Explore our benchmarks, methodology, and interactive demo here: [placeholder]().*

+### Background

 At VectorChat, our mission is to create the most immersive conversational AI experience.
-Our upcoming platform, [Toffee](https://medium.com/@vectorchat/introducing-toffee-a-new-era-in-conversational-ai-cfd09c6648ae), therefore leverages RAG to offer users seemingly endless memory and domain-specific knowledge.
+Our upcoming platform, [Toffee](https://medium.com/@vectorchat/introducing-toffee-a-new-era-in-conversational-ai-cfd09c6648ae), leverages Retrieval-Augmented Generation (RAG) to offer users seemingly endless memory, conversation length, and domain-specific knowledge.

-While developing Toffee, we quickly found that the existing chunking solutions were either extremely rudimentary or were too resource-intensive, making RAG at scale both cost-prohibitive and less effective.
-In response, our team was able to design an algorithm that significantly outperformed the current industry leaders.
+During the development of Toffee, we found that while many improvements had been made to RAG, chunking had been severely neglected.
+Existing solutions were either too rudimentary or resource-intensive, making the RAG pipeline both cost-prohibitive and less accurate.
+Traditional chunking methods (e.g., chunking every X tokens with Y overlap) were cheaper but resulted in higher runtime costs.
+Unnecessary information was included as context for every LLM query, which is unaffordable when the user base of entertainment apps largely consists of free users and low-cost subscriptions.
+Conversely, existing semantic chunking solutions, such as Unstructured.io, [were prohibitively expensive and slow](), which would have severely limited the number of files users could upload.

+In response, to realize the vision of Toffee, our team had to design an algorithm that significantly outperformed the current offerings by industry leaders.
+[We achieved this]() not by training proprietary models, but by leveraging the severely underdeveloped state of the field.
+The necessary information to develop solutions that match or exceed our current model is provided in this documentation.

-However, our goal is to keep pushing the boundaries.
-The field of intelligent chunking is still in its infancy, and as LLMs begin to use increasingly large and diverse datasets (e.g., audio, image, video), the importance of intelligent chunking only becomes more apparent.
-Learn more about why this is the case [here](https://medium.com/@vectorchat/the-case-for-intelligent-chunking-3f903aa3a72c).
+Our goal is to continue driving down costs, increasing accuracy, and enabling new possibilities.
+As LLMs begin to use larger and more diverse datasets (e.g., audio, image, video), the importance of intelligent chunking will only grow.

 Thus, we designed this subnet to have a straightforward, transparent, and fair incentive mechanism to surpass our own achievements.
 Explore the [subnet architecture](#architecture) below to learn how responses are evaluated fairly.

-We believe the best solutions are yet to come and we are excited to see how miners can push the boundaries of this technology!
+We believe the best solutions are yet to come, and we are excited to see how miners can push the boundaries of this technology!

 # Architecture
 * 📝 [Evaluation](./docs/evaluation.md)